uSked/mosaico-php-backend/README.md

 ## Dependencies

 This project requires Premailer (http://premailer.dialect.ca/) to work.
 The Premailer API is used to inline CSS styles.
 If that service is ever taken down, we will have to find an alternate solution.
+Or if you have an alternate solution that does not require dependencies on a web service, feel free to contribute!

 ## New folders and files
 ```